RUCAIBox/RecSysDatasets/conversion_tools/usage/criteo.md

 ```

 3.Go the ``conversion_tools/`` directory
-and run the following command to get the Atomic files of CRITEO dataset.
+and run the following command to get the Atomic files of criteo dataset.

 ```
 python run.py --dataset criteo --input_path criteo-data --output_path output_data/criteo-data --convert_inter
 ```

-`input_path` is the path of the input decompressed CRITEO file
+`input_path` is the path of the input decompressed criteo file

 `output_path` is the path to store converted atomic files

-`convert_inter` CRITEO only can be converted to '*.inter' atomic file
+`convert_inter` criteo only can be converted to '*.inter' atomic file